pivotal-cf/bookbinder/Docker/README.md

     ```
 3. Run the image using a command similar to:
     ``` bash
-    $ docker run -it -p 9292:9292 -p 1234:1234 -v /my/github/directory:/github docs/bb
+    $ docker run -it -p 9292:9292 -p 1234:1234 -v /my/workspace:/github docs/bb
     ```

-    Substitute your local Github directory with for `/my/github/directory` in the above command.
+    Substitute your workspace, the local directory that you clone Github repositories into, for `/my/workspace` in the above command.

 4. Within the docker image, go to a directory containing your book configuration.
 Execute:
     ``` bash